 Vampire of Croglin Grange – Cumbria

-Some nights later, Amelia woken by a familiar scratching at the window, and sure enough the Vampire had returned.
-Her shrieks brought the brothers into the room in time to see the direction in which the creature fled.
+Some nights later, Amelia awakens to a familiar scratching at the window, and sure enough the Vampire has returned.
+Her shrieks bring the brothers back into her room in time to see the direction in which the creature flees.

-They tracked it to the local cemetery.
-They marked the tomb and returned at daylight, whereupon they broke into the grave and burned the vampire to ashes.
+They track it to the local cemetery.
+They mark the tomb and return at daylight, whereupon they open the grave and burn the vampire to ashes.

 (Reference – Vampire Forum by DestinyDefiled)